-This is part 2 in my 3 part series on IT Demand Management.
-Part 1 introduced a simple 4 phase Demand Management process.
-In this post we look at categories of demand and how they can help you scale your demand management process.
+In Part 1 of this series I introduced a simple 4 phase Demand Management process.
+In this post I look at categories of demand and how they can help you scale your demand management process.

 Categories of Demand